42BV/rest-convention/06-security.md

 ### No technical details in error messages

 Stacktraces and vendor specific error codes tell a lot about the system and make informed guessing easier.
 If an error occurs these details should be logged but not presented to the user of the API.
-You can provide a timestamp reference for easy finding the stacktrace in the log.
+You can provide a timestamp as a reference for finding the stacktrace in the log.

 ### Do not repeat (erroneous) input in error messages